| CHAPTER D5 A LITERAL INTERPRETATION: MAKING MUCH OF THE WORD OF GOD |

 way for ignorant wretches to avoid being offensive to the Lord.
 Because we have

-simply cannot understand.
-He needs to be trained to serve with fear and
+unaware of and simply cannot understand.
+He needs to be trained to serve with

-respect, and he must understand one of the drawbacks of being an aristocrat is
+fear and respect, and he must understand one of the drawbacks of being an

-that you must occasionally suffer the presence of your servants.
-That is
+aristocrat is that you must occasionally suffer the presence of your servants.
+That

 transportation, in movie theaters, etc. (My wife and I know an excellent chef